sugarcoat/sugarcoat/README.md

 **Developer expectation**

-Create documentation within the front-matter of an html component or css configuration source
+Create documentation at the top of a html component or css configuration source

 **Compiler expectation**

-Parses each html or css front-matter throughout the project into a template. (...)
+Parses each html or css documentation throughout the project into a template. (...)

 ### > Frameworks ###